JoshuaEstes/ComposerInstallerPuppet/README.markdown

             }
         ],
         "require": {
-            "joshuaestes/composer-installer-puppet": "*"
+            "joshuaestes/composer-installer-puppet": "~2.0"
         },
         "extra": {
+            "puppet": {
-            "puppet-module": "php"
+                "module_name": "php"
             }
         }
+    }

+* `type` Must equal `puppet-module`
+* You must give this a module name in the `extra` configuration

+# Usage (main project)

-In your main root project's composer.json you need to add in your "extra" part, a variable named "puppet-modules-path" with a path to where you want to install them.
-Below is an example
+In your main project's `composer.json` you need to make sure that you are including your puppet module and also give it a path to install the module at.

     {
         ...
+        "require": {
+            "joshuaestes/puppet-php": "~1.0"
+        },
         "extra": {
+            "puppet": {
-            "puppet-modules-path": "app/Resources/puppet/modules"
+                "modules_path": "app/Resources/puppet/modules"
             }
         }

-Using the 2 above composer.json files, the installer will install your puppet module into the directory `app/Resources/puppet/modules/php`.
+    }

+Since we have configured our puppet module with a name of "php" and now have a modules path set, the code will be installed in this path, ie `app/Resources/puppet/modules/php`.

 ## NOTE